carl3991/A-B-Testing-Portfolio/README.md

 * How conversion and revenue metrics behave

-* How to compute lift, confidence intervals, and p‑values
+* How to compute confidence intervals, and p‑values

 * How sample size affects statistical power